18F/handbook/_pages/welcome-to-TTS/classes/working-groups-and-guilds-101.md

         </td>
       </tr>
       <tr>
-        <th id="design-research">Design Research</th>
+        <th id="design-research">Research</th>
         <td class="col-description">
-          We envision a world where government agencies use design research to shape their decision making processes. <br />
+          We envision a world where government agencies use research to shape their decision making processes. <br />
           <a href="https://github.com/18F/g-research/">Homepage</a> &bull; <a href="https://gsa-tts.slack.com/messages/g-research">#g-research</a>
         </td>
       </tr>